TheOdinProject/curriculum/git/undo_changes.md

 ## Learning outcomes
 *Look through these now and then use them to test yourself after doing the assignment*

+* You understand what the HEAD is in Git
 * You know how to reset to a previous commit
 * You know how to checkout a previous version of a file
 * You understand what revert does